huynguy-db/arcion-docs/content/docs/source-setup/Oracle/native-oracle-log-reader.md

 transaction-store-location: PATH_TO_TRANSACTION_STORAGE
 ```

-Set `log-reader` to any of the following two values:
+Set `log-reader` to one of the following two values:

 - **`REDOLOG`**.
 Replicant extracts recrods from online log files as well as archive log files.
 - **`REDOLOG_ARCHIVE_ONLY`**.
 Replicant extracts recrods only from archive log files.